 Loss of brain volume (also known as brain atrophy) is a characteristic feature of disease progression in patients with MS. Minimising brain volume loss is therefore an important clinical parameter.

 With regards to relapse-related outcomes, in the FREEDOMS study, patients treated with fingolimod 0.5 mg had a 39% reduction in time to first confirmed relapse compared to placebo after six months (estimated percent of patients free of confirmed MS relapse was 86.5 for fingolimod vs. 77.9 for placebo).
 In FREEDOMS II, there was a 46% reduction in time to first confirmed relapse compared to placebo at six months (estimated percent of patients free of confirmed MS relapse was 87.4 for fingolimod vs. 77.9 for placebo).
-Treatment effects in delaying time to first confirmed MS relapse (p<0.05) were observed as
+Treatment effects in delaying time to first confirmed MS relapse (p1

 “Understanding the onset of efficacy is an important consideration in the treatment of MS as early effective treatment may improve patient outcomes,” said Professor Ludwig Kappos, MD, Chair of Neurology, University Hospital, Basel, Switzerland and lead author of the Phase III FREEDOMS trial on fingolimod.
 “The new analysis of Phase III data shows a significant early effect of fingolimod on relapses and MRI measures and further supports its role as a valuable treatment option for relapsing-remitting MS.”Safety: Results from > 3,500 patients further characterise long-term safety profile of fingolimod